 Where to stay in Cadenabbia

-For modern, self-catering apartments in Lake Como, look no further than Royal Cadenabbia.
+Royal Cadenabbia: For modern, self-catering apartments in Lake Como, look no further than Royal Cadenabbia.
 These spectacular apartments are furnished with stylish, eclectic interiors along with everything you need for a self-contained holiday.
 You’ll fall in love with the designs and the views and won’t want to leave!
+Click here for more information and to check the latest prices.

-The three-star Hotel Villa Hadeel is bright, fresh and elegant throughout and offers a perfect location right on the edge of the lake.
+Hotel Villa Hadeel: The three-star Hotel Villa Hadeel is bright, fresh and elegant throughout and offers a perfect location right on the edge of the lake.
 Breakfast is served overlooking the lake and the friendly staff are on hand should you need anything during your stay.
+Click here for more information and to check the latest prices.

 Located high up on the western side of Lake Como lies Domaso, a small and tight-knight village.
 One reason in particular why Domaso is famous is for its white wines, known as Domasino wine, which is now very rare, and has been in production since the Roman era.